Electrokinetic Microchip for Label-free Purification and Characterization of Extracellular Vesicles

 Esfandiari lab and collaborators have developed an electrospun piezoelectric nerve nanofiber scaffolds with controllable electrical stimulation and incorporating decellularized ECM.
 This multi-cue biomaterial will deliver signaling that can activate SCs and promote and guide axonal regeneration across injury gaps, thereby facilitating functional recovery.
 This innovative technology will address a critical need for deeper insights into multi-cue biomaterials and the response to such biomaterials in the field of regenerative medicine and tissue engineering.

 The aim of this project is to quantify the reciprocal interactions between biomechanical and bioelectrical cues in the cancer tumor microenvironment (TME).
-Dysregulation in the bioelectric signaling pathways within the tumor microenvironment (TME) is an important mechanism which disrupts tissue homeostasis in cancer.
-At the non-genetic level, this is primarily mediated by changes in ion channel expression, cell membrane potentials, and long-range propagation of oncogenic signals, e.g., through secretion of extracellular vesicles (EVs).
+Dysregulation in the bioelectric signaling pathways within the TME is an important mechanism which disrupts tissue homeostasis in cancer.
 The cancer TME is a complex entity comprised of a variety of cells, extracellular matrix (ECM) components and bioactive cues.
 Different aspects of the TME including biophysical, biochemical, and electrophysiological components are able to sense and influence one another, forming a feedback loop.
 However, understanding of the reciprocal interactions between mechanical and electrophysiological cues that influence carcinogenesis in the TME is limited.
-To begin to further this understanding,

-The goal of this proposal is to develop an improved system for differentiation of human pluripotent stem cells into functional intestinal organoids where tissue shape and function can be externally controlled and monitored in real time.
+The goal of this project is to develop an improved system for differentiation of human pluripotent stem cells into functional intestinal organoids where tissue shape and function can be externally controlled and monitored in real time.
 Human organoids are multicellular 3D structures derived from adult or pluripotent stem cells and represent an incredibly exciting avenue of research aimed at human organ development, physiology, and disease.
 Organoids range in complexity from a few cell types to highly complex structures containing many diverse physiological functions approaching that of human tissue.
-Current methods to generate complex organoids result in tremendous variability in organoid size, shape, and functional maturity.
-In addition, current technologies lack the ability to experimentally manipulate organoid size, shape maturity and function, nor can one monitor cell responses to stimuli in real-time for precise control of outputs.
-Thus, a system to control spatial organoid formation with direct, real-time sensing and stimulation capabilities is needed for robust and reproducible studies of human tissue physiology and response to drugs.
+Current technologies lack the ability to experimentally manipulate organoid size, shape maturity and function, nor can one monitor cell responses to stimuli in real-time for precise control of outputs.

-Esfandiari Lab and collaborators at CuSTOM program at Cincinnati Children's Hospital seek to address this challenge by synthesizing tunable material with an implantable nanoelectronics to remotely monitor and define spatial organoid formation with a high degree of spatiotemporal resolution.
-In addition, biosensors will be utilized to continuously monitor secretion of organoid factors to ensure consistent development and function.
+Esfandiari Lab and collaborators at the Cincinnati Children’s Hospital seek to address these challenges by synthesizing tunable materials with an implantable nanoelectronics to monitor, stimulate, and define spatial organoid formation with a high degree of spatiotemporal resolution.
+In addition, biosensors will be developed to continuously monitor secretion of organoid factors to ensure consistent development and function.
 By gaining far greater control of organogenesis and real-time sensing than previously accomplished, the team aims to develop differentiation protocols to gain a mechanistic insight into smooth muscle, neuronal and epithelial development, and function.
 Innovation from this research addresses the significant challenges currently faced in organoid development and will lead to more functional, consistently physiologically relevant models across healthcare in a wide range of tissue and disease.